 \begin{corollary} For each surface satisfying the assumptions of Theorem~\ref{thm:main1} the top views of the two parabolas through each point are either tangent to one conic or lie in a union of two pencils of lines (see Fig.~\ref{fig:top1}). \end{corollary}

-\begin{remark} Actually both figures in Fig.~\ref{fig:top1} depict a set of lines dual to the points of some conic.
-The difference is that in the right figure the conic is not smooth. \end{remark}
+\begin{remark} Actually all figures in Fig.~\ref{fig:top1} depict a set of lines dual to the points of some conic.
+However, in Fig.~\ref{fig:top1}a the conic is not smooth.
+This is the case for the surface shown in Fig.~\ref{fig:examples-1}a; the base points of both pencils are the projections of the surface singularities.
+In Fig.~\ref{fig:examples-1}b,c the top views of parabolas through each point are lines tangent to a circle and a hyperbola respectively (see Fig.~\ref{fig:top1}b,c). \end{remark}

-\begin{remark} Surfaces described in Theorem~\ref{thm:main1} admit the following geometric construction.
-Let $U$ be either the set of all lines tangent to a fixed conic or a union of two pencils of lines.
-Take three parabolas $p_1,p_2,p_3$ with the top views being lines lying in $U$.
-For a generic line $l\in U$ take the plane $\pi$ such that $\pi\perp Oxy$ and $\pi\cap Oxy=l$.
-Draw a parabola with vertical axis through the points $p_1\cap\pi,p_2\cap\pi,p_3\cap\pi$.
-Then one can see by direct computation that the surface formed by all such parabolas for all $l\in U$ contains two parabolas through each point. \end{remark}
+\begin{remark} Surfaces described in Theorem~\ref{thm:main1} admit the following geometric construction (see Fig.~\ref{fig:geom-constr-parab} to the left).
+Let $\Omega$ be the set of all lines tangent to a fixed conic.
+Take three parabolas $p_1,p_2,p_3$ with the top views being lines lying in $\Omega$.
+For a generic line $l\in\Omega$ take the plane $\pi$ such that $\pi\perp Oxy$ and $\pi\cap Oxy=l$.
+Draw the parabola with a vertical axis through the points $p_1\cap\pi,p_2\cap\pi,p_3\cap\pi$.
+Then one can check by direct computation that the surface formed by all such parabolas for all $l\in\Omega$ contains two parabolas with vertical axes through each point.

+The same construction still works if $\Omega$ is a union of two pencils of lines.
+In this case, the top views of $p_1,p_2,p_3$ should lie in one pencil and the line $l$ should be taken from the other one (see Fig.~\ref{fig:geom-constr-parab} to the right). \end{remark}

 \begin{theorem} Assume that through each point of an analytic surface in $\R^3$ one can draw two transversal arcs of isotropic circles fully contained in the surface (and analytically depending on the point).
 Assume that these two arcs lie neither in the same isotropic sphere nor in the same plane.
 Assume that through each point in some dense subset of the surface one can draw only finitely many (not nested) arcs of isotropic circles and line segments contained in the surface.
 Then the surface (possibly besides a one-dimensional subset) has a parametrization